 Schools should emphasize help-seeking and suicide prevention.
-More specific guidance for safe message content may be found at http://www.sprc.org/llbrazy/SafeMessagingfinaJ.pdf.
 Students can also be enlisted to post this information on their own online pages.

 Online Memorial Pages

 Online memorial pages and message boards have become common practice in the aftermath of a death.